 Social Studies does not like to impose penalties, and we hope that the policy spelled out here will not have to be applied to any senior.
 Nevertheless, for the record, this sheet describes the Social Studies policy on late senior theses.
 This policy is in line with the penalty policies of other social science concentrations.

-The deadline for your thesis is 2:00 p.m. on Thesis Day.
+The deadline for uploading your thesis to the Social Studies 99 Canvas site is 2:00 p.m. on Thesis Day.